17 things to do in Central Park

 Regarding the price, adults pay about 12.50 € and children from 6-7 € approximately, and skate rental is available at the entrance of the same rink from ten euros more.
 Remember to bring cash because they do not accept credit cards.
 Once there, they will ask you your foot size in order to give you a suitable pair of skates.
 It is a great plan that awaits you in New York from November.

-If you are dreaming of a postcard city because you are lucky enough to visit New York at Christmas, I leave you other plans like this that you can not miss in the most magical time of year: Best Things To Do In New York City At Christmas.
+If you are dreaming of a postcard city because you are lucky enough to visit New York at Christmas, I leave you other plans like this that you can not miss in the most magical time of year: 15 Christmas things to do in New York City.

 9. Take a ride on the mythical Central Park Carousel